 5. Arteza Wine Glass Metallic Markers

 I had high expectations of these metallic markers from Arteza.
-Are the best pens for writing on glass?
+Are the most favorite pens for writing on glass?
 Are they as impressive as they look?
 These were the thoughts running in my head while buying it.

 The verdict?
 Yes, they are as good as they look.
 First, I didn’t really think they would look too metallic.
 I’ve had metallic writing on glass markers in the past that failed to deliver.
 They looked washed out, so any metallic sparkles they might have are barely imperceptible.

 These ones though are metallic through and through.
 They are stunning on glass but even more so on porous surfaces.
 They really pop out.
 If you fancy yourself an artist and you are quite discriminating about your markers, these will not disappoint.
 The sparkles really come through even on glass.